bohnea/Santa-s-Helpers/README.md

     SantaTracker whenever a new annual update happens
   * a ChildFactory class (Factory pattern) is used to create new children from JSON input (ChildInput class)
+  * the Builder pattern has been implemented to accommodate for the new optional field 'niceScoreBonus'
   * there is a ChildManager used specifically to apply updates to children
   * based on the age, each child uses a Strategy to calculate their average score; the strategy is updated when the child is created and every time the child grows 1 year older
+  * each child has an assigned elf that can affect different aspects during the gift distribution process

 #### Score Strategies
 * the score strategies are created with the help of a ScoreStrategyFactory, taking in the age and